dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q03.md

 # BEGIN PROB

+A set of chess pieces has 32 pieces.
+16 of these are black and 16 of these are white. **In each color**, the 16 pieces are:

+- 8 pawns,
+- 2 bishops,
+- 2 knights,
+- 2 rooks,
+- 1 queen, and
+- 1 king.

+When there are multiple pieces of a given color and type (for example, 8 white pawns), we will assume they are **indistinguishable** from one another.

 In this problem, a **lineup** is a way of arranging items in a straight line.

 # BEGIN SUBPROB